-This innovative toilet has a dual flush option that consists of a half and full-flush.
-A full flush consumes 1.6 gallons, and a partial-flush consumes 1.0 gallons per flush.
+This innovative toilet has a dual flush option that consists of both half and full flushes.
+A full flush consumes 1.6 gallons, and a partial flush consumes only 1.0 gallons per flush.

 This high-efficiency toilet is made from vitreous china like many other conventional toilets.
 It features a round-front bowl that is ideal for smaller bathrooms and restrooms.
-Additionally, it comes with an EverClean glaze that keeps it clean.
-It also inhibits the growth and development of odor-causing bacteria, mold, and mildew.
-Additionally, the PowerWash rim scrubs away all the waste and dirt with each flush.
-Its fully-glazed 2-inch trap-way prevents clogging and boosts the flushing operation.
+For effortless and convenient flushing, this model has a chrome-plated push button actuator.
+Finally, the fully-glazed 2-inch trap-way prevents clogging by boosting the flushing operation.

 Flushing System and Cleaning

-Unique Features of the American Standard H2Option
+6 Unique Features – American Standard H2Option

 PowerWash Rim and Jet-Powered Siphon